nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 This section of the tutorial will focus on how to run searches for each kind of annotation feature individually, but they can be mixed together as well to allow for more complex searches.
-These type of mixed query searches are covered in the Mixed Search tutorial section.
+These type of mixed query searches are covered in the :doc:`Mixed Search <./6-mixedsearch>` tutorial section.

 Protein Domain-Based Searches
 #############################